Independent Sask. pot retailers form co-op to compete with big corporate players

 Sask.
-Weed Pool: Independent Sask. pot retailers form co-op to compete with big players
+Weed Pool: Independent pot retailers form co-op to compete with big players

 Prairie Cannabis will be among one of nine independent cannabis retailers joining the cooperative.